 - Trattoria FonteGiusta – Via Camollia, 102, Siena 53100, 0577 40506.
 Our hotel recommended it and we ate there twice.
 Their homemade pici pasta is excellent.

 - Caffe Poliziano Via di Voltaia del Corso, 27-29 Montepulciano, 53045, 0578 758615 A quaint and beautifully decorated Art Nouveau caffé with a spectacular view of the Tuscan wine region from its balcony.
 We had Tuscan soup and bruschetta.
 The cafe also has tasty looking pastries.

 - Ristorante Il Convivio – Via Correale, 19 Sorrento 80067 081 877 3530 Owned by a man and his daughter.
 They had fresh whole fish that they would cook and then filet at the table.
 We had delicious homemade Scialatelli pasta (native to Sorrento) with fresh local fish.
 They don’t have a website but it’s well worth finding this wonderful restaurant.

 - Ristorante Da Filippo – Located up in the hills of Sorrento, this restaurant is a local favorite and popular.
 They came and picked us up from our hotel because it’s hard to find.
 Excellent food.

 - Ristorante Pizzeria Tasso – Via Correale, 11d Sorrento 80067 +39 081 878 5809

-I hope you enjoyed our Italy itinerary and that it helps you plan a trip to Italy?
+I hope you enjoyed our Italy vacation itinerary.
+Maybe it can help you plan your next trip.
 Please leave a comment below.